ni/nilrt-docs/docs/source/troubleshooting/logs.rst

    3. Save or otherwise apply the changed file to the system.

-2. Once volatiles on the system on created, the configuration is cached via the ``/etc/volatile.cache` file.
+2. Once volatiles on the system have been created the first time, the configuration is cached via the ``/etc/volatile.cache`` file.
    To force regeneration of these volatiles via the new settings, delete that file.

    ``rm /etc/volatile.cache``